1. OVERVIEW OF RHYTHM

-I have had an interest in rhythm since I was young, and have watched for years how people understand timing and translate that into keeping the beat while dancing or playing music.
+I have been interested in rhythm since I was young, and have watched for years how people understand timing and translate that into keeping the beat while dancing or playing music.
 It is no accident that my dance company is named “DanceInTime.”

-Regardless of what interest bring you to this page, know that practice of some kind is crucial for understanding the beat, or rhythmic pulse, of music.
-Even when practice is imperfect, it improves skills.
+Regardless of what interest brings you to this page, know that practice of some kind is crucial for understanding the beat, or rhythmic pulse, of music.
 So if you want to dance or play music, and have difficulty recognizing the beat, attend a class and do your best.
 Your skills will grow over time.

 If you go to a dance class, try to watch others and keep pace with them as you are executing moves.
 That can help train you in the tempo and rhythm of the music.
 And if you are a musician keeping pace with the other musicians as you play together can help guide you on timing if you don’t automatically feel the pulse of the music.